 invoice.
 If the invoice is a little different to the order, it needs to

 be queried with the person who placed the order.

-comes time to pay the bill, the business owner should be the only one
+comes time to pay the bill, the small business owner should be the only one

-with the power to sign cheques or authorize internet payments after checking and being happy with the orders, invoices and statements.
+with the power to authorize payments (signing checks or releasing online payment at the bank) after checking and being happy with the orders, invoices and statements.